pn-code/bug-tracker/README.md

 # bug-tracker

+## Keep track of bugs for annihilation.

-This bug tracker app was developed to help me keep track of the bugs in my project.
+This NextJS project is used for keeping track of the bugs I find across my projects.

 ## Technologies Used:

-NextJS,
-PostgresSQL,
+- NextJS
+- PostgresSQL
-TailwindCSS
+- TailwindCSS

+## Functions:
+- User Authentication and Authorization
+- Dashboard
+- Projects Management
+- Issues Management / Tracking
+- User Comments and Logs to Track Changes Across Issues
+- User Roles Management Page (Admin Only)